min69u/Reforestation/README.md

-## Our wedding was so beautiful, even the cake was in tiers.
+## What is a witch's favorite subject in school?
+Spelling!